-Item Financial provision or matter (d) an explanation of the purpose of each exit fee, commission or charge referred to in paragraph (c) including a description of any services or amenities to which the exit fee, commission or charge relates; and (e) when and how the exit fee, commission or charge is payable by the resident; and (f) a reference to Note 3.
-3. A provision setting out payments to be made by the resident on a recurrent basis towards the operating costs or expenses of the village including - (a) a description of any amenities or services to which the operating costs or expenses relate; and (b) the basis for the determination of the current and future amounts of any payments; and (c) details of when the payments are to be made; and
+Item Financial provision or matter (d) an explanation of the purpose of each exit fee, commission or charge referred to in paragraph (c) including a description of any services or amenities to which the exit fee, commission or charge relates; and when and how the exit fee, commission (e) or charge is payable by the resident; and (f) a reference to Note 3.
+3. A provision setting out payments to be made by the resident on a recurrent basis towards the operating costs or expenses of the village including a description of any amenities or services (a) to which the operating costs or expenses relate: and the basis for the determination of the (b) current and future amounts of any payments; and details of when the payments are to be (c) made; and whether the resident will be liable for any (d) of the payments if the resident permanently vacates the residential premises and another person has not been admitted to occupation of the premises under the retirement village scheme and if so, how long the resident will be liable for the payment; and